jantic/DeOldify/README.md

 **Huggingface Web Demo (New)**: Integrated to [Huggingface Spaces](https://huggingface.co/spaces) with [Gradio](https://github.com/gradio-app/gradio).
 See demo: [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/akhaliq/deoldify)

 ----------------------------
-You can run the notebooks in this repo in AWS SageMaker Studio Lab:

-You can sign up for SageMaker Studio Lab and use it for free (without an AWS account).
+**AWS SageMaker Studio Lab**: You can sign up for SageMaker Studio Lab and use it for free (without an AWS account).
 You can run for 4 hours with GPU or 12 hours with CPU and then logout and log back in for another session.
 Your data, notebooks and custom accounts are persisted.
 After clicking the launch button below, choose "download whole repo" and then "build conda environment" when prompted.

 [![Open In SageMaker Studio Lab](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/https://github.com/rsignell-usgs/DeOldify/blob/master/ImageColorizer.ipynb)